Abstrys/dhop/README.md

 pops the last pushed directory from the stack and transports you there.

+## Special Conveniences

+I've added these special conveniences because I use them.  ;)

+### Using the `@` symbol

+If you enter an `@` symbol at the beginning of a command, it assumes you mean `go`.
+So you can type:

+    $ dhop @docs

+This will take you to the named location 'docs'.

+You can also use `@` with `push`:

+    $ dhop push @docs

+Which will take you to the location `docs`, but will first push the current directory onto the stack.

+### Auto-interpretation of paths

+If the command isn't recognized, but refers to an actual filesystem location, `dhop` will assume that you want to go there, so typing:

+    $ dhop ~

+will take you to your home directory (on *nix, *BSD, and Mac OS X, at least).

 ---
 Copyright &copy; 2013, Abstrys / Eron Hennessey